-31 DECEMBER 2023
+31 DECEMBER 2024

-United Gulf Bank B.S.C. (c) REPORT OF THE BOARD OF DIRECTORS
+REPORT OF THE BOARD OF DIRECTORS

-The Board of Directors is pleased to submit its report and the audited consolidated financial statements of United Gulf Bank B.S.C. (c) ("the Bank") for the year ended 31 December 2023.
+The Board of Directors is pleased to submit its report and the audited consolidated financial statements of United Gulf Bank B.S.C. (c) ("the Bank") for the year ended 31 December 2024.